At the Mater Foundation, we see the human side of the Mater Hospital every day.

 Madge Murphy, Monaghan.

 “I was never a day sick in my life.
 And I was never inside the door of a hospital, except to visit friends.
 It happened when my wife and I were in the States visiting Mark, our son.
-One day I was playing golf with Mark and a friend, who was an orthopaedic surgeon.
+One day I was playing golf with Mark and a friend, who was an orthopedic surgeon.
 I’d noticed a bump, on the site on my arm where a mole had been, so I showed it to him.
 Later, a surgeon removed it and some lymph nodes.
 A week later I learned the lump was a malignant melanoma and I was told to investigate it further.
 Eventually I had a treatment whereby I had to inject myself in the stomach five times a week.
 That continued for a year and in July 2013 I was given the all-clear.
 But two months later another bump appeared and the consultant told me ‘Tom there is no easy way to tell you this, but the melanoma is back’.
 The tumour on my arm had returned and I developed signs of cancer in my lungs, and things were looking pretty bleak.
 My consultant told me about clinical trials and two very specific drugs in tackling melanomas.
 In October 2013, I began an intensive course of treatment that lasted for six weeks.
 Afterwards the scans showed the lump had melted away and my lungs were clear.
 This treatment saved my life, there is no doubt about that.
 Melanoma is a very rapid cancer, so this breakthrough is far beyond anything they, or I, had hoped for.
 To have come through this, is a miracle of science.”

 Tom Murphy, Kerry.